Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 But there’s obviously another place we went to – the better than ever Colonnade Outlets at Sawgrass Mills.
 Located an hour’s drive from Miami Beach (and approximately 90 minutes from Naples, where I headed off to next), they are Florida’s most unique designer outlets and I can barely recognise them since my last visit.
 Sawgrass Mills is still huge (and some more mainstream high street brands have stores there), but the luxury brands are now all in the same place and it really makes for a pleasant shopping experience.

 I loved returning to Miami Beach and pretty much every minute we spent in the area.
-I am glad I had a break since my last visit – because it was really interesting to see how at home I felt.
-I love the mix of cultures (the South American influence really adds more than a ‘je-ne-sais-quois’ to this part of Florida) and just how easy and relaxed everything was.
+The mix of cultures (the South American influence) really adds more than a ‘je-ne-sais-quois’ to this part of Florida) and just how easy and relaxed everything was.

 I even had the courage to have my first solo Flytographer session (which is always a blessing as they are, of course, the only photos I have of me!)

-Disclaimer and Fact Box: this trip was funded and sponsored by Visit Florida and I was able to organise the trip entirely on my own, like I normally would.
+Disclaimer and Fact Box: this trip was funded and sponsored by Visit Florida and I was able to organise the trip entirely on my own.
 My collaboration with Visit Florida also included a live social media campaign, which allowed those who follow me on Facebook, Twitter and Instagram to be able to join me during the trip.
 I loved every minute and opinions are all mine (and I promise you, it was great).

 Find out more about Florida by visiting Visit Florida‘s website – it has a good collection of resources and can help you plan your next trip.
 Start here for ideas on what to do and see in Miami, accommodation and shopping, of course.
 You can also visit the Miami and Beaches website.